GoogleChromeLabs/tasklets/polyfill/README.md

 tasklets.export({a: 4, b: 5}, 'MyObj');
 ```

-- No support for iterators or async iterators
 - When using object as a return value, it will be structurally cloned by default.
 To proxy the returned object instead, wrap the return value in `transferProxy()`:

 ```js